IcecreamArtist/CLRS_Algorithms/os1.md

  pass.
 So the first person to enter the bridge will lock the bridge.
  If the second person is from the same direction, it needs not to wait for the lock of the bridge and can cross it directly.
-When the third person is from the different direction, it is the first person of the different direction, of course.
-It will needs to wait for the bridge to unlock and stuck.
-If the fourth person is also from the second direction, it even cannot enter the counter section because the third person has lock it.
+When the third person is from the different direction, it is also the first person of the different direction, of course.
+It will need to wait for the bridge to unlock and stuck.
+If the fourth person is also from the second direction, it even cannot enter the count section because the third person has lock it and it hasn't get out from it.
 Therefore, pedestrians from the other direction cannot cross while ones from the same direction can.
 This situation continues until the pedestrians from the first direction have finished crossing.

+It is obvious that the three conditions: mutual-exclusion, progress and bounded waiting can be preserved.